dyhes/zulip/docs/production/multiple-organizations.md

 ### Authentication

-Many of Zulip's supported authentication methods (Google, GitHub, SAML, etc.) can require providing the third-party authentication provider with a whitelist of callback URLs to your Zulip server (or even a single URL).
-For those vendors that support a whitelist, you can provide the callback URLs for each of your Zulip organizations.
+Many of Aloha's supported authentication methods (Google, GitHub, SAML, etc.) can require providing the third-party authentication provider with a whitelist of callback URLs to your Aloha server (or even a single URL).
+For those vendors that support a whitelist, you can provide the callback URLs for each of your Aloha organizations.

 The cleaner solution is to register a special subdomain, e.g.
-`auth.zulip.example.com` with the third-party provider, and then set `SOCIAL_AUTH_SUBDOMAIN = 'auth'` in `/etc/zulip/settings.py`, so that Zulip knows to use that subdomain for these authentication callbacks.
+`auth.zulip.example.com` with the third-party provider, and then set `SOCIAL_AUTH_SUBDOMAIN = 'auth'` in `/etc/zulip/settings.py`, so that Aloha knows to use that subdomain for these authentication callbacks.

 ### The system bot realm

-This is very much an implementation detail, but worth documenting to avoid confusion as to why there's an extra realm when inspecting the Zulip database.
+This is very much an implementation detail, but worth documenting to avoid confusion as to why there's an extra realm when inspecting the Aloha database.

-Every Zulip server comes with 1 realm that isn't created by users: the `zulipinternal` realm.
-By default, this realm only contains the Zulip "system bots".
+Every Aloha server comes with 1 realm that isn't created by users: the `zulipinternal` realm.
+By default, this realm only contains the Aloha "system bots".
 You can get a list of these on your system via `./scripts/get-django-setting INTERNAL_BOTS`, but this is where bots like "Notification Bot", "Welcome Bot", etc. exist.
 In the future,